CURRENTLY AT GALERIA SEXTANTE

 ANDREAS VAN DÜHREN

-As I journeyed through south and north in India, in land and in city, as I crossed invisible borders , through Israel and Palestina, US and Mexico, as I walked in darkness through ancient Europe frequenting memories both cherished and repulsed, craving that love, amor, amour, or an absent one, always in need to fix, or change what made little or no sense, as I dived into fishless Mediterranean seas and red deserts in Arizona, or jazzed my way in New Orleans, crossing America east west, as I met the rich, the poor, the filthy and the clean, the chaos and the order, the natural and the manufactured, The skin would burn and bleed-.
+As I journeyed through south and north in India, in land and in city, as I crossed invisible borders , through Israel and Palestina, US and Mexico, as I walked in darkness through ancient Europe frequenting memories both cherished and repulsed, craving that love, or that who was absent, always in need to fix, or change what made little or no sense, as I dived into fishless Mediterranean seas and red deserts in Arizona, or jazzed my way in New Orleans, crossing America East to West, as I met the rich, the poor, the filthy and the clean, the chaos and the order, the natural and the manufactured, the skin would burn and bleed-.

 As impermanent as my photographs so was my reality.
 My memories, my dreams, my terrors, and deep ingrained beliefs , all conforming the skin of the self, the flesh, were exposed to light.
 A light illuminating , capturing, examining until it was, blank.
 The sort of blankness that would invite thoughts and see them pass.
 Just as that orange Palm in Mexico that looked oxidada, or the dusty old window in ruins reflecting and afternoon sun In Old Dehli, or the glazed cactus at dawn in the streets of beechwood canyon in Hollywood - all that illusion on the screen I saw and then not.
 They disappeared Into a canvas of pixels for new emergence to take place.